The Long Kiss Goodnight: Plot

-After being tortured, she is finally jolted into remembering her past life.
 Samantha frees herself, kills Luke, and escapes with Mitch.
-Samantha completes her physical transformation back to Charly, cutting her hair and dying it platinum blonde.
-Charly realizes that her "Samantha Caine" personality was a cover to get near to Daedalus eight years earlier.
+She completes her physical transformation back to Charly, cutting her hair and dying it platinum blonde.
+Charly realizes that her "Samantha Caine" personality was a cover to get near Daedalus eight years earlier.

 A psychological-operations specialist named Timothy, with whom Charly once had a romantic relationship, kidnaps Caitlin.
+Charly traces his call, in which he demands she trade herself for the girl.
+She soon finds them in Niagara Falls.

-Charly and Mitch learn about Daedalus' involvement in "Project Honeymoon", which she disrupted on her mission, resulting in One-Eyed Jack's incarceration; "Project Honeymoon" was intended to be a false flag chemical bomb detonation in Niagara Falls, planned by the CIA in an attempt to blame Islamic terrorists and secure more funding.
-Charly realizes that Timothy and a new group is plotting to restage the attack, led by CIA Director Leland Perkins.
-In Niagara Falls, where Timothy has taken Caitlin, he captures Mitch and Charly.
-She tells Timothy that he is Caitlin's biological father and implores him not to hurt their daughter, but Timothy is ultimately unmoved, locking Charly and Caitlin in a freezer to kill them.
+Charly and Mitch learn about Daedalus' involvement in "Project Honeymoon", which she disrupted on her mission, resulting in One-Eyed Jack's incarceration.
+The project was intended to be a false flag chemical bomb detonation in Niagara Falls, planned by the CIA pinned on Islamic terrorists to secure more funding.

+The attack is being restaged by Timothy and a new group, led by CIA Director Leland Perkins.
+In Niagara Falls, he captures Mitch and Charly.
+She reveals that Timothy is Caitlin's biological father and implores him not to hurt their daughter.
+However, he is ultimately unmoved, locking Charly and Caitlin in a walk-in freezer to kill them.

-Charly and Caitlin break out of the freezer by detonating barrels of kerosene and then freeing Mitch, who helps Charly attack the staging area.
-This forces Timothy to launch the attack early; meanwhile, Caitlin locks herself in a cage on the truck carrying the bomb.
+Charly and Caitlin break out by detonating barrels of kerosene and then freeing Mitch, who helps Charly attack the staging area.
+This forces Timothy to launch the attack early.
+Then, Caitlin locks herself in a cage on the truck that, unbeknownst to her, is carrying the bomb.
 Charly chases the truck, overpowers its driver, diverts it from a Christmas parade, and overturns it on the Niagara Falls International Bridge leading to Canada.

 Charly frees Caitlin but they cannot get away from the bomb, which is about to explode, as Timothy and his agents attack them from a helicopter.
-Mitch suddenly arrives in a car, picking up Charly and Caitlin and entering Canada just before the bomb explodes, which kills Timothy and his forces and destroys the bridge.
+Mitch suddenly arrives in a car, picking up Charly and Caitlin and entering Canada just before the bomb explodes.
+The blast kills Timothy and his forces and destroys the bridge.

-In an epilogue, Charly has returned to her assumed identity of Samantha Caine, moving with Caitlin and Hal to a remote farmhouse and declining an offer from the president to join the State Department (which could imply rejoining the CIA).
+In an epilogue, Charly has returned to her assumed identity as Samantha Caine.
+Moving with Caitlin and Hal to a remote farmhouse, she declines an offer from the POTUS to join the State Department (possibly rejoining the CIA).
 Mitch enjoys the publicity attracted by his role in the crisis and is interviewed by Larry King on television about Perkins, who was indicted for treason.